smarthomeNG/plugins/stateengine/README.md

 * New functions: get_attributevalue, get_relative_item, get_relative_itemproperty
 * Query current and last condition set is possible, also executing actions based on condition sets
 * Implement a new special function to retrigger the state machine
-* Defining an item to be changed by an action can now be done via eval functions
+* Defining an item to be changed by an action can now be done via eval functions (se_eval_bla: xyz)
 * New function to add and remove entries from Items with type list
+* New se_template feature to use templates in conditions or actions

 ### v1.5.1
 * Include original 1.4.2 version in subfolder